 One of the common misconceptions amongst many golfers is that hitting the ball fast can increase the clubhead speed.
 While technically this might be true, it is also true that the control you exert over the ball will be significantly less as opposed to perfectly timed swings.

-How do you increase your club head speed?
-One of the many tricks to increase the impact is to increase the club speed at the time of impact.
-This method has been known to generate the best results.
+The best way to to increase your club head speed is to increase the club speed at the time of impact.

-- Another trick to increase the club head speed is by creating a lag before hitting the ball.
+- Increase the club head speed is by creating a lag before hitting the ball.
 This momentary lull can help increase the speed to its full potential.

 - The grip is essential in golf.
 If you practice poor gripping techniques, it can severely impact your game.
 You should focus on your slicing, hooking techniques to see the difference in the speed.